Geta/klarna/src/Klarna.OrderManagement/README.md

 Start by installing NuGet packages (use [NuGet](http://nuget.episerver.com/)):

     Install-Package Klarna.OrderManagement

+For the Commerce Manager site run the following package:

+    Install-Package Klarna.OrderManagement.CommerceManager

 Both Klarna.Payments and Klarna.Checkout have reference to the Klarna.OrderManagement.
 It's more likely that one of those packages are installed.